Sciss/AudioFile/README.md

 ### getting started

-ScalaAudioFile is a refactored version of the Java class `de.sciss.io.AudioFile` from [ScissLib](http://sourceforge.net/projects/scisslib).
-The number of supported formats is currently still smaller, and some functionality is still missing (e.g. reading and writing markers and app-chunks).
+ScalaAudioFile currently supports reading and writing files, while still lacking a few features of the Java predecessor `de.sciss.io.AudioFile` from [ScissLib](http://sourceforge.net/projects/scisslib), such as reading and writing markers and application specific chunks.

-Currently supported are AIFF (read, write), WAVE (read), and IRCAM (read, write)!
-I hope to add WAVE write and Wave64 read/write soon.

 * To open an audio file for __reading__: `AudioFile.openRead( aFile )` or `AudioFile.openRead( anInputStream )`.
 The `InputStream` variant has limited functionality, e.g. you cannot seek into the file, but only read sequentially.
 The stream variant can be used to decode files from an HTTP connection or in-memory (`ByteArrayInputStream`).
 * To just retrieve the __specification__ of an existing file, to see if it can be decoded, what is length, number of channels and format are: `AudioFile.readSpec( fileOrPathName )`.